SAN FRANCISCO (AP) - Barry Zito never expected to start a World Series opener. Years ago, he learned not to count on anything in his baseball career.

-Three home runs from Pablo Sandoval only helped Zito’s cause in Game 1.
+Three home runs from Pablo Sandoval helped Zito's cause.

-The left-hander watched his teammates clinch the World Series title two years ago in Texas, never playing a part on the field that postseason.
+The left-hander watched his teammates clinch the World Series title two years ago in Texas, never playing a part on the field that postseason after he was left off the roster.
 That was all the motivation he needed to revive his career in his early 30s.

 Now, he has the Giants one win closer to another championship after a dazzling World Series debut.
-The left-hander has just about earned his $126 million contract in a sensational span of six days.
+Zito has just about earned his $126 million contract in a sensational span of six days.
 A hefty chunk of it, anyway.

 Last Friday night at Busch Stadium, Zito pitched a season-saving 5-0 victory against St. Louis and sent the Giants home trailing the defending champion Cardinals 3-2 _ and they rallied again to reach a second World Series in three years.